Banjo Teacher Ross Nickerson of BanjoTeacher.com

 ross

-Banjo wizzard Bill Keith.
+Banjo wizard Bill Keith.
 I'm either really tired or really confused!

 riss